aubreyk2/contact-service-java/README.md

 # Contact Service — Java

 A software application built following structured Software Development Lifecycle (SDLC) practices including planning, testing, revising, and documentation.
-The primary purpose of this project was to design, implement, and test a contact management service based on specific client and user requirements — translating those requirements into reliable, secure, and well-documented code.
+The primary purpose of this project was to design, implement, and test a contact management service based on specific client and user requirements.
+I have translated those requirements into reliable, secure, and well-documented code.

 ## Technologies Used
 Java